How the Rise of Industry 4.0 Creates Need for New Security Measures

 The common thread is that all of these breaches exploit employee ignorance.

 Having the right employees matters when dealing with a cyberattack.
 While the temptation may be to bundle the duties of information security under other IT work or even under OT jurisdiction, this is not a good idea.
-Gartner stated that this method would not allow a proper cybersecurity standard to be put into place - much less be a cost-effective solution.
+Gartner stated that this method would not allow a proper cybersecurity standard to be put into place, much less offer a cost-effective solution.

 Digital Guardian asked a host of experts from various industries and found that all agreed that forming and maintaining a plan on how to respond to a cyberattack was prudent policy.
 The plan should not be a rigid protocol but rather be allowed to develop alongside technological advancements.

 Cybersecurity is not a sector of security, it is an entirely new frontier.
-The IIoT is designed to optimize the supply chain, speeding up every phase.
-A cyberattack can derail this entire advancement, leading to a disaster that costs millions to resolve.
+The IIoT is designed to optimize the supply chain, speeding up every phase of operations.
+But as the risks in the age of IIoT become more acute, a cyberattack can derail this entire advancement, leading to a disaster that costs millions to resolve.